jamdominguez/Unity-Examples_and_CheatSheet/README.md

 Instantiate | Function to create a Prefab instance DontDestroyOnLoad | Funtion to avoid the object will be destroyed when the scene end OverlapCircleAll | Physic2D function used to create a circle in the object position setted by parameter, range setted and objects to detec too.
 Returns the array object's collider detected
+Translate | Transform function to translate the object to another position AddForce | RigidBody2D function to apply a force to the object

 ## 6.3.
 Hot Keys